-Section 6: Effective for the Fall pick of 1997 and thereafter, all work days will start and stop at the garage.
+Section 6: All workdays will start and stop at the garage.
 Relief points will be determined by the County.
-Transportation and/or vehicles will be provided by the County.
+Transportation by crew or taxi vehicles will be provided by the County.
 Travel time and report time will be used in the construction of runs and in time accumulated for the purpose of calculating overtime.
-Until the Fall 97 pick travel time will be paid for all reliefs away from the garage, using the following table: